 Through groundbreaking penetration testing methods and techniques, Security Analysis and Vulnerability Assessment will help students perform the intensive assessments required to effectively identify and mitigate risks to the security of the infrastructure.
-Course Fees will cover Books, Labs and ECSA Certification Voucher.
 Prerequisite: CYBR 4545 (Offered by department discretion.)

-CYBR 4551 Introduction to Data Science in Cybersecurity 3

-A study of Data Science with a view to how Cybersecurity and Data Science can combine to provide secure and actionable information.
+CYBR 4551 Introduction to Data Science in Cybersecurity......3 A study of Data Science with a view to how Cybersecurity and Data Science can combine to provide secure and actionable information.
 This course will serve as an introduction to the foundational topics of Data Science.
 Including an understanding of the data, the questions and the tools used by Data Scientists, with a view toward how this helps improve Cybersecurity.

 Prerequisites: CYBR 2213, CYBR 2311, MATH 1220.
 (Offered by department discretion.)